-Best Pool Cleaners 2018: Top Picks For Every Pool (Plus Buying Guide)
+Best Pool Cleaners 2020: Top Picks For Every Pool + Buying Guide

-Are you looking for a top-rated pool cleaner for your in-ground or above ground pool?
+Are you looking for the best pool cleaner for your in-ground or above ground pool?

 You’ve come to the right place.

-There are three types of pool cleaners to choose from.
-They include:
+There are three types of pool cleaners to choose from:

 - pressure or (return) pool cleaners